cerebrai/npt-loss/README.md

 conda create -n pytorch_npt
 ```
-Download the training datasets, i.e., CASIA and MS1M-v2 from the insightface repository [dataset-zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo)
+Download the training datasets, i.e., CASIA and MS1M-v2 from the insightface repository [dataset-zoo](https://github.com/deepinsight/insightface/wiki/Dataset-Zoo).

-Specify the path to the downloaded dataset in Params.py
+Provide the path of the training dataset in Params.py.

-Set a path for where the trained models will be saved.
+Provide a path where the trained models will be saved in Params.py.

-Run train.sh
+Run train.sh.